thatvirtualguy/thatvirtualguy.github.io/src/content/about/index.md

 draft: false

 what_i_do:
-  title: "What We Do"
+  title: "We write about"
   items:
-    - title: "Content Creation"
+    - title: "Virtual Assistents"
-      description: "High-quality content tailored to your audience."
+      description: "Tips and tricks for virtual assistants"

-    - title: "Web Development"
+    - title: "Debunkz + AI companions"
-      description: "Modern websites built with cutting-edge technologies."
+      description: "We research websites for VAs and find the best AI tools for your daily work."

-    - title: "Digital Marketing"
+    - title: "Web3 tech"
-      description: "Strategic marketing solutions to grow your online presence."
+      description: "Learn how to make earn crypto the easy way."
 ---

 Welcome to our company!
 We are a dedicated team of professionals passionate about delivering exceptional digital solutions to businesses of all sizes.
 With years of experience in the industry, we've developed a deep understanding of what it takes to succeed in today's fast-paced digital landscape.